weiliangc3/stubbah/README.md

 - Act as a proxy, and record request-response
 - What about... postman?
 And postman collections?
 - Write to file?
 DB?
+- Folder loaded as an option?
+- Export just the server as something?
+- Better documentation? lol pie in the sky.